ortus-boxlang/boxlang-docker/readme.md

 ## Welcome to the BoxLang Docker Images

-This repo contains the Docker images for the BoxLang OS and MiniServer runtimes.
+This repo contains the Docker images for the BoxLang Core Runtime and the BoxLang MiniServer runtime.
 You can find the full documentation here: https://boxlang.ortusbooks.com/getting-started/running-boxlang/docker

 ## What is BoxLang?